isabellaRosas/isabellaRosas/README.md

 - 👋 Hi, I’m @isabellaRosas
 - 👀 I’m interested in game dev, VR, crypto, fashion
 - 🌱 I’m currently learning SCRUM
-- 💞️ I’m looking to collaborate on game devb projects
+- 💞️ I’m looking to collaborate on game dev projects

 <!---
 isabellaRosas/isabellaRosas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.